MrH2T/WhatIndieGame/README.md

 An RPG Game for the course Fundamental of Programming at Tsinghua University.

-Innovation from Undertale, Oneshot and so on.
+Inspiration from Undertale, Oneshot, etc.

 ## Libs
 Should with SFML static library.